Your public water system (PWS) is required by Idaho Code to have a Cross Connection Control Program

 Follow these steps:

 2. Survey your customers.
 You will need to establish where cross connection risks exist within your drinking water system.
 Your customers may have potential cross connections on their property that need to be addressed.
 Identifying those potential risks is crucial to having a successful program.
 Send out a survey with your monthly bills and request your customers fill it out and return it to you.
+It will be beneficial to address residential and commercial connections separately as they each present a different set of hazards.

 6. Enforce repercussions for non-compliance.
 As mentioned above, your Cross Connection Control Program will only be effective if it is enforced.
 Your CCCP should outline consequences for customers that do not perform annual testing of their backflow assemblies.
 Your city may need to adopt a Cross Connection Control Ordinance to allow for termination of water services.
 If your PWS is an HOA or Water Corporation, authority to terminate services may already be written into your by-laws.
 Perform some research on this matter for liability purposes.
 Contact IRWA if you need assistance.